Dona Cadman: Legal controversy

 In March 2008, Cadman herself stated publicly she believed Harper.
 According to her, Harper "looked me straight in the eyes and told me he had no knowledge of an insurance policy offer.
 I knew he was telling me the truth; I could see it in his eyes."
 On the very same day Harper issues a notice of libel against the Liberal leader and his party in preparation of the libel suit that he would pursue 10 days later.
 (Unlike other democracies, Canada still allows political libel suits).

 Based on copies of the tape, in early June 2008, the Conservatives introduced two affidavits from experts indicating the tape had been edited.
 James Moore, Conservative MP for Port Moody—Westwood—Port Coquitlam told a news conference June 4, 2008 that two audio specialists retained by the Conservative Party had determined that the tape in which PM Stephen Harper apparently confirms financial considerations had been offered to Chuck Cadman included "the insertion of a fabricated sound bite,".
 This was later refuted by the court appointed FBI expert who examined the original tape, and found the tape was not altered.

 In early July 2008, Dona Cadman swore an affidavit that challenged some of Tom Zytaruk's assertions, though in a previous affidavit she maintains her "recollection of her husband's words to the effect that two Conservative operatives... offered him a million dollar life insurance policy in exchange for his vote," notes Liberal MP LeBlanc.
 Her new affidavit denies specific public accounts by Zytaruk of how he came to meet Harper that day, and he professed himself "extremely surprised, disappointed and deeply distressed" by her statement.

 Member of Parliament

 Following her husband's death, Cadman endorsed New Democratic Party candidate Penny Priddy in the 2006 election.
 Priddy had been friendly with the Cadmans for many years, despite their sharp political differences.

 Priddy went on to win, but retired after only one term.
 Cadman, who had by this time reconciled with the Conservatives, ran for the seat and won it narrowly, becoming a government backbencher.
 She was narrowly defeated in 2011 by New Democrat Jasbir Sandhu.

-In the 2015 Canadian federal election, Cadman endorsed Justin Trudeau and the Liberal Party of Canada, as well as the Liberals' candidate for Surrey Centre, Randeep Sarai.
+In the 2015 Canadian federal election, Cadman endorsed Justin Trudeau and the Liberal Party of Canada, as well as the Liberals' candidate for Surrey Centre, Randeep Sarai, who won the seat.